JamesSimpson/speedcamera/README.md

 # Speed Camera Database
-Database of Speed Cameras and Risk Areas around the world
+Database of Speed Cameras and Risk Areas around the world.

 This is open for anyone to submit to.
-When obtaining the information, please use: http://www.latlong.net - To get the location
+When obtaining the information, please use:

+http://www.latlong.net - To get the location

 # Camera Types